-Since 2008 when the Group listed on the London Stock Exchange, we have grown our fleet almost threefold from about 27,000 to over 70,000 units.
-Today the Group manages one of the largest, most modern railcar fleets in the industry.
+Since 2008 when the Group listed on the London Stock Exchange, we have grown our fleet almost threefold from about 27,000 to more than 69,000 units.
+Today the Group manages one of the largest railcar fleets in the industry.

 A vigorous, established fleet maintenance and repair programme ensures high levels of fleet reliability, thereby improving operating efficiency and service quality for customers, which in turn drives strong client retention.

 Average age of Owned Fleet

 A gondola car is an open-top, high-sided universal railcar designed to carry various bulk cargoes, such as metallurgical cargoes, coal or construction materials.
 Gondola cars are the backbone of the Group’s fleet and can be redeployed quickly between different bulk cargoes in response to changes in market demand.